 The course element "Video" allows the author to embed videos directly into a course.
 The video is either chosen out of the list of available videos in the authoring, or directly imported.
 Compared to videos embedded as a course element "Single page" - videos embedded like this allow:

-Use the "Video Collection" page to browse through all videos that are available in your instance.
-In order for a video to be displayed in the "Video Collection", the publication status "Published" must be set.
-In combination with the access setting "Open" it will automatically be accessible for all registered users.
-The description of the info page is automatically displayed in the individual view of a video, as well as the rating and comment function.
-If you miss a video, check the settings in the video settings under "Access configuration".
+Use the "LearnTube" page to browse through all videos available in your instance.
+To show a video in the "LearnTube" at least the "BAR" Access configuration needs to be assigned, which means it is automatically accessible to all registered users.
+The description of the info page is indicated automatically on the single page of a video, as well as in the assessment and the comment feature.
+If you miss a video, check the settings in the video settings in "Access configuration".

-If you cannot find the "Video Collection" entry in the main navigation of your OpenOlat instance, either the administrator has hidden it or you do not have the required rights.
+If you can't find the "LearnTube" entry in the main navigation in your OpenOLAT instance, it is either hidden by the administrator or you don't posses the required rights.